theifly/Test/README.md

 # Test

-Just as learning example to make me comfotable about git.
+This pogect is just the learning example to make me comfotable about git.